 Schönbrunn Palace Garden

 Undoubtedly, we couldn’t miss this one!
 The Palace Garden in Schönbrunn is inseparably connected with the Schönbrunn Palace and the Gloriette.
-Here you can easily spend the whole day simply walking and being mesmerised by the beauty of nature.
+Here you can easily spend the whole day simply walking and enjoying the beauty of nature.
 Peaceful despite the large number of visitors, the park stretches across more than a square kilometre.
 You can walk through the Chamber Garden, visit the Desert House, take photos at the Palm House – which is the largest of its kind on the European continent, or visit the Botanical Garden with your friends.
 Other than the famous palace surrounded by the royal gardens, Schönbrunn gained importance because it established the world’s first zoo in 1752.

 Do you want to learn more about Vienna beside the top 5 gardens in Vienna?